SamarjitDey/APITestAssignment/README.md

 ## Running the tests

-* Navigate to the path where APITest has been downloaded.
+* Navigate to the path where this APITest framework has been downloaded.
-* Go to address bar and type 'cmd' and command prompt should launch
+* Go to address bar in that folder and type 'cmd' and command prompt should launch
 * Type "groovy APITest.groovy" in the command line and hit enter
 * Test should run and report should automatically generate and launch